-The Visual Arts program at Giant Steps Sydney sits within CAPA (Creative and Performing Arts) a component that marries nicely with Drama, Dance and Music Therapy.
-The Visual Arts program, also based upon the units of work that the teachers develop for our students in each school year attempts to consolidate the learning process in visual form.
+The Visual Arts program at Giant Steps Sydney sits within CAPA (Creative and Performing Arts), a component that marries nicely with Drama, Dance and Music Therapy.
+The Visual Arts program, also based upon the units of work that the teachers develop for our students in

-2018 was another exciting and creative year as our students engaged in art activities that related to themselves and the world around them.
-All students participate in both structured and sensory-based art activities that are themed and modified to suit each individual student across each program.
+2019 was another exciting and creative year as our students engaged in art activities that related to themselves and the world around them.
+All students participated in both structured and sensory-based art activities that are themed and modified to suit each individual student across each program.
 The students also participated in creating art works for the main Auction at the Giant Steps Annual Ball.